joaopizani/paucasedmatura-src/site/src/en/bsc/cs1.md

   * **MTM5161 - Calculus A**
       + [Files](http://constantijn.alvb.in/graduacao/disciplinas/mtm5161/)
-      + Prof. X (there was a bunch of different professors during the semester)
+      + Prof. X (there was a bunch of different lecturers during the semester)